 This chapter provides information to help you plan for the installation of the storage-management software.

-Table 8 contains information about where the Storage Manager software components will need to be installed.
+Table 8 contains information about the Storage Manager software component installation sequence.

 Table 8.
-Software component installation in a Novell NetWare environment
+Software component installation sequence in a Novell NetWare 5.1 environment